Kai2510/StabVSP/README.md

 # StabVSP
 Python script for evaluate stablity using OpenVSP's stab file.

-!Note: Still developing.
-Estimated release date: early in 2025-3.
+Current version: v0.1.

 # Scripts' Description
 There are two scripts and can be launched separately.